Safe hydraulic and pneumatic tool use on busy job sites

 Additionally, inspect the tools and application to ensure proper reaction points and safe working conditions.

-If a hydraulic hose is kinked or damage, replace it.
-At 10,000 psi of pressure even the smallest hole in the hose can emit a dangerous stream of hot hydraulic oil.
+If a hydraulic hose is kinked or damaged, replace it.
+At 10,000 psi of pressure, even the smallest hole in the hose can emit a dangerous stream of hot hydraulic oil.
 The oil itself should be replaced after every major use.
 This keeps the job safer and ensures the longevity and performance of the hydraulic tools used with the pump.

 Perform on-the-spot safety checks